weighted-model-integration/pywmi/README.md

 ### PyXADD engine
 pywmi includes a native Python implementation of XADDs (a sublibrary called pyxadd).
 The PyXaddEngine uses pyxadd to perform WMI inference.
-To use the PyXaddEngine, you need to install an SMT solver (see instructions above) and the symbolic computation library PSI (see instructions below).
+To use the PyXaddEngine, you need to install an SMT solver (see instructions above) and **optionally** the symbolic computation library PSI (see instructions below).

 ### XADD engine
 The XADD engine performs WMI using XADDs as described in [Kolb et al., 2018](https://www.ijcai.org/proceedings/2018/698).